Ahsuite

 Cons

 Ahsuite is a focused client portal tool that does a few things well and doesn't try to be everything else.
-If you're a freelancer or small agency that just needs a clean, branded space to share files and work with clients — without paying for a bloated all-in-one platform — Ahsuite is worth a serious look.
+Based in Toronto and founded in 2020, it targets freelancers and small agencies that just need a clean, branded space to share files and work with clients — without paying for a bloated all-in-one platform.

 What It Does Well